IsThatFearny/quartz/content/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- "another *by the* Aquitani"
 	- "the Aquitani"

+#1 follows the previous, translating as the active. #2 maintains the passive voice and is therefore less accurate.
+#3 ignores '*aliam*' (meaning another)

 - tertiam qui ipsorum lingua Celtae
 	- "and the third those who *in their own language* are called Celts"
 	- "and a third by a people *called in their own tongue* Celtae"
 	- "and a people who *call themselves* Celts"

+Whilst #2 is not necessarily wrong, stylistically 'called in their own tongue' does not come across as fluent English.
+It may be better to translate it as in the first translation and sacrifice literal accuracy. '*qui*' is translated in the first as 'who' - other translations omit this.
+Similarly, the second translation keeps the Latin '*Celtae*', which may be better understood as simply 'celts', as in the other translations. #3 omits '*tertiam*'. '*ipsorum*' translates better as 'their own'.

 - nostra Galli appellantur
 	- "in our language Gauls"
 	- "in the Latin Galli"
 	- "though we call them Gauls"

+'*appelantur*' is in the passive, although none translate is as such.
+If it were to be translated like this, then it might look like 'they are being called Gauls'.
+For the sake of readability and correct English, this omission makes sense. #1 translates '*nostra*' most accurately as 'our'. #2 keeps the gist of the sentence, but is not literal enough to be called accurate.

 - Hi omnes lingua, institutis, legibus inter se differunt
 	- "All these differ from each other in language, customs, and laws"